Table of Contents

 This executor will submit a petition to the probate court in the jurisdiction where the testator passed away.
 Assuming no challenges, the court will formally appoint the executor by issuing Letters Testamentary.

-Usually, third parties require original letters so you have to get these directly from the court.
+Usually, third parties require original letters, so you have to get these directly from the court.
 They are not available online.
 These letters are court documents that allow the executor to act as a fiduciary under the supervision of the court.

 Please share any thoughts or comments you may have.
 We would love to hear from you!
+Please visit The Cents of Money for other articles of interest.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.